 The Value of SuiteBundler

 You now have a bit of an understanding of how you can look for those third-party bundles or NetSuite Bundles to help improve your systems with a little bit less customization.
 More and more people are making their own bundles within SuiteBundler and publishing them, so you don't have to create your own customizations.
-Often when you're needing a customization, there is something similar that had already been built, and it checks enough boxes that it's worth installing the bundle rather than building the perfect customization yourself.
+Often when you need a customization, there is something similar that had already been built, and it checks enough boxes that it's worth installing the bundle rather than building the perfect customization yourself.

-In the example we covered here, you saw there were a lot of things that were added when we installed the bundle; different types of fields and records, as well as about five or six scripts.
+In the example we covered here, you saw a lot of things that were added when we installed the bundle; different types of fields and records, as well as about five or six scripts.
 That would have taken quite a bit of time for somebody to do if they were to handle that themselves and customize it from scratch within their own company.
 Installing this prebuilt solution was a much easier and quicker way to achieve the goal.

 In this case, the bundle was free.
-But many bundles do require you to purchase licensing before the bundle can be provisioned to your NetSuite account and installed.
+But many bundles require you to purchase licensing before the bundle can be provisioned to your NetSuite account and installed.
 However, even some of the more expensive bundles can save you incredible amounts of time and money and allow your in-house resources to focus on other value-added tasks.

 That's all for now!
 Hopefully, this post gives you something to work with while trying to understand NetSuite and what it can do for your business.
 If you have any questions, feel free to contact our team at Anchor Group.